veilchen-web/veilchen/docs/deployment.rst

 Server Options
 ================================================================================

 The built-in default server is based on `wsgiref WSGIServer <http://docs.python.org/library/wsgiref.html#module-wsgiref.simple_server>`_.
-This non-threading HTTP server is perfectly fine for development, but may become a performance bottleneck when server load increases.
-There are three ways to eliminate this bottleneck:
+This non-threading HTTP server is perfectly fine for development, but may become a performance veilchenneck when server load increases.
+There are three ways to eliminate this veilchenneck:

 * Use a different server that is either multi-threaded or supports asynchronous IO.
 * Start multiple server processes and spread the load with a load-balancer.